spinkstowork/wordchain1/README.md

 The dictionary included contains > 4500 nouns

-When a solution is found, a text file is dumped out containing hueristics of the head keys and the terminal nodes discovered.
+When a solution is found, a text file is dumped out containing heuristics of the head keys and the terminal nodes discovered.

 ------------------------